Craig Greenberg: Campaign

-Attempted murder of Greenberg
+Attempted assassination

-On February 14, 2022, Quintez Brown, a 21-year-old social justice activist and prominent voice in the Black Lives Matter community who was running as an independent for Louisville's Metro Council, walked into Greenberg's campaign headquarters office near downtown Louisville and allegedly fired several shots from a 9mm Glock semi-automatic pistol at Greenberg from the doorway.
+On February 14, 2022, Quintez Brown, a 21-year-old social justice activist and prominent voice in the Black Lives Matter community who was running as an independent for Louisville's Metro Council, walked into Greenberg's campaign headquarters office near downtown Louisville and allegedly fired several shots from a 9 mm Glock semi-automatic pistol at Greenberg from the doorway.
 A bullet passed through Greenberg's shirt and sweater but did not injure him.
-Brown then fled, as a member of the office staff was able to slam its door closed and the staff barricaded the door with tables and desks.
-Brown was soon arrested less than half a mile away, carrying a 9 mm handgun and loaded 9mm magazines, and was charged with several crimes, including attempted murder.
+Brown then fled, as a member of the office staff was able to slam its door closed and the rest of staff barricaded the door with tables and desks.
+Brown was soon arrested less than half a mile away, carrying a 9 mm handgun and loaded 9 mm magazines, and was charged with several crimes, including attempted murder.
 Louisville Metro Council President David James called the incident an "attempted assassination".
 Senate Minority Leader Mitch McConnell characterized the shooting as “what appears to be an assassination attempt against a Jewish mayoral candidate".

 The next day, Black Lives Matter Louisville, a chapter of the Black Lives Matter Global Network Foundation, and the Louisville Community Bail Fund jointly posted bail of $100,000 for Brown.
 Greenberg said he was "traumatized" by Brown's release, adding, "it is nearly impossible to believe that someone can attempt murder on Monday and walk out of jail on Wednesday."
-His outrage was echoed from both sides of the political aisle; McConnell called it "jaw-dropping" and Democratic U.S. Senate candidate Charles Booker agreed that Brown should have remained incarcerated.
+Democratic U.S. Senate candidate Charles Booker and incumbent Republican U.S. Senator Mitch McConnell expressed disapproval of Brown's release.
+McConnell called it "jaw-dropping" and Booker agreed that Brown should have remained incarcerated.

 Brown was later rearrested on new federal charges, held as a federal prisoner at the Grayson County Detention Center in Leitchfield, Kentucky, and ordered to remain in custody ahead of trial.
 In March 2022, a grand jury indicted him on state charges of one count of attempted murder and four counts of first-degree wanton endangerment.
+In March 2023, lawyers for Brown announced they would pursue the insanity defense.
+Brown pleaded guilty to all federal charges in July 2024, and was sentenced to seventeen and a half years in prison in January 2025.

 Election

 Greenberg won the Democratic primary election in a field of eight candidates in May, finishing 20 percentage points ahead of the second-place finisher.
-In the November 8 general election, he defeated the Republican nominee, Bill Dieruf, by five percentage points, becoming mayor-elect of Louisville.
+In the November 8 general election, he defeated the Republican nominee, Bill Dieruf, by five percentage points, becoming mayor of Louisville.

+Re-election campaign

+Greenberg announced a bid for re-election in an October 2025 rally, in which he emphasized public safety, economic development, education and affordable housing as priorities.
+Louisville's 2026 mayoral election will be nonpartisan following a change in state law in 2024, meaning a political party designation will not appear next to candidates' names on the ballot.